itnug987/calculator-react-native/README.md

 1. Clone this repository to your local system
 2. Open any emulator or connect an android device using usb
-3. Open adminstrator command prompt and run the following commands:
+3. Open command prompt as administrator and run the following commands:

 cd calculator-react-native
 npx react-native run-android